johnnywycliffe/OUC/docs/LED Patterns.md

 - Front/Back LED count is 18 pixels in groups of three
 - Side LED count is 30 Pixels in groups of three.

+## Math
+To make sure the pattern loops around properly, move along length of palette like this:

+paletteIndex = round(Current LED * (256/length of string))

+This will minimized rounding error stackup.
+Example using pixel 55 of 96: 56 * 256/96 = 56 * 2.667 = 149.352 -> 149

+Division is performed first to avoid overflowing.

 ## Patterns
 Basic patterns, user programmable